 Employ a skills-based routing system

 According to research from McKinsey, the no. 1 thing customers want from customer service is a fast resolution to their query.
-This is why first-call resolution (FCR) and call transfer rate (CTR) are important metrics to monitor, as higher numbers of transfers indicate calls are being routed inefficiently.
+This is why First Contact Resolution (FCR) rate and call transfer rate (CTR) are important metrics to monitor, as higher numbers of transfers indicate calls are being routed inefficiently.

 A skills-based call routing system automatically routes calls to the agents with the required experience and skills to answer them.
 This means fewer call transfers between agents are required.